-For a free consultation, or to discuss bringing CWI to your school, district, or community based organization, email Joe Brooks, or call us at: 909.480.3966 (PST)
+To learn more about bringing CWI to your school, district, or community based organization, email Joe Brooks, or call us at: 909.480.3966 (PST).

 CWI's Unique Approach to Service-Learning

-We see service-learning as a crucial piece in a larger effort to connect and engage students with real world issues.
+Service-learning is a crucial piece in our larger effort to connect and engage students with real world issues.
 Our approach is to first consider place as the context, with service-learning as the strategy, and sustainable communities as the goal.
-To achieve this we begin our work with educators by considering what sustainable communities look like, and how to connect students to a sense of place—their place—in intentional ways that will inform their experience with service and social action.
-Student voice and creating real reciprocity (genuine deeper and complimenting relationships) are absolutely inherent to high quality service-learning.
-An emphasis on social justice and diversity is an intentional and natural part of this process as it unfolds with students.
+To achieve this we begin by considering what sustainable communities look like, and how to connect students to a sense of place, in intentional ways that inform their interest in service and social action.

-Our site based professional development work with schools and community organizations, trainings, and workshops, is guided and facilitated by CWI founder and place based service-learning expert Joe Brooks—a veteran teacher, who for three decades has inspired and supported educators from around the world to involve students in powerful community focused experiences.
-We work with field tested best practices and principles of sustainability that support engaging your students in academically based service that contributes to building sustainable communities.
-Joe emphasizes "outside the box" thinking, the nuts and bolts of design, and long term program development.
+Our professional development work, trainings, and workshops are guided by CWI founder and place based service-learning expert Joe Brooks.
+Joe is a veteran teacher, who for three decades has inspired and supported educators from around the world to involve students in powerful community focused experiences.
+Our sessions use field tested best practices and principles of sustainability that support engaging your students in academically based service that contributes to building sustainable communities.